Selling a house is a big decision that involves numerous considerations.

 Pricing Challenges: Determining the right listing price for your house can be tricky without the guidance of a realtor.

 Pricing it too high can discourage potential buyers, while pricing it too low could result in a loss of potential profit.

-Realtors have a comprehensive understanding of market trends and local comps (real estate comparables) that can help you set an optimal price to maximize your return on investment.
+Realtors have a comprehensive understanding of market trends and local comps (see more on real estate comparables) that can help you set an optimal price to maximize your return on investment.

 Legal and Documentation Issues: Real estate transactions come with a plethora of legal and documentation requirements.

 Realtors are well-versed in these matters and can ensure that all essential paperwork is completed accurately and on time.